bforsbe/OccuPy/README.md

 The reason for this is that it is intended to be compatible with the expectation maximization (fast) maximum likelihood classifiers (no half-sets) based on prior alignments (no GPUs), and be compatible with unbiased discovery of macromolecular heterogeneity and/or components (no masks).
-In this context, it will provide a displacement vector to emphasize macromolecular occupancy during gradient descent.
-Basically, it needs to be fast enough to run repeatedly with delaying processing, and simple enough to use that it needs no input other than a cryo-EM map.
+In this context, it will provide ways to weight data and/or provide a displacement vector to emphasize macromolecular resolution and/or occupancy during gradient descent.
+Basically, it needs to be fast enough to run repeatedly without delaying processing, and simple enough to use that it needs no input other than a cryo-EM map.

-It is here implemented as a command-line tool using open-source python libraries, to facilitate visualization of partial scale of cryo-EM reconstructions.
+It is here implemented as a command-line tool using open-source python libraries, to facilitate visualization of partial occupancy and relative resolution of cryo-EM reconstructions.

 ## Modification of partial occupancies
 **OccuPy** can also amplify confidently estimated partial occupancy (local scale) in the input map by adding the